Q&A: Training To Momentary Muscular Failure

 Some of these have uses when training beginners who are still learning to train with a very high level of intensity, but only very few, and they need to be done correctly and used very judiciously or they will not have the desired effect.

 For most people I recommend only continuing to contract for about five seconds after positive movement stops.
 If you’re really contracting as hard as you can and the weight doesn’t move after five seconds you’re probably not going to move it, and you should just slowly lower it and unload.

 When performing static holds, once you are unable to maintain the prescribed position you should slowly lower the weight, unload, and terminate the set.
 If you used an appropriate load and time additional reps are unnecessary and potentially counterproductive.
-I recommend a conservative range of around 60 to 90 seconds.
+I recommend a conservative range of around sixty to ninety seconds.

-When performing negative-only repetitions (which I do not recommend in most cases) you should unload and terminate the set when you are unable to perform the negative at least slowly enough to maintain a ten-second cadence.
+When performing negative-only repetitions you should unload and terminate the set when you are unable to perform the negative at least slowly enough to maintain a ten-second cadence.
 Never attempt to continue a negative-only set beyond this point.